cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 As examples in CBOR diagnostic notation ({{Section 8 of -bis}}), the first 22 elements of the shared item table are referenced by `simple(0)`, `simple(1)`, ... `simple(15)`, `6(0)`, `6(-1)`, `6(1)`,
 `6(-2)`, `6(2)`, `6(-3)`.
-(The alternation between unsigned and
-negative integers for even/odd table index values makes systematic use of shorter integer encodings first.)
+(The alternation between unsigned and negative integers for even/odd table index values — "zigzag encoding" — makes systematic use of shorter integer encodings first.)

 Taking into account the encoding of these referring data items, there are 16 one-byte references, 48 two-byte references, 512 three-byte references, 131072 four-byte references, etc.
-As CBOR integers can grow to very large (or negative) values, there is no practical limit to how many shared items might be used in a Packed CBOR item.
+As CBOR integers can grow to very large (or very negative) values, there is no practical limit to how many shared items might be used in a Packed CBOR item.

-Note that the semantics of Tag 6 depend on its content: An integer turns the tag into a shared item reference, a string or container (map or array) into a prefix reference (see {{tab-prefix}}).
+Note that the semantics of Tag 6 depend on its tag content: An integer turns the tag into a shared item reference, whereas a string or container (map or array) turns it into a prefix reference (see
+{{tab-prefix}}).
+Note also that the tag content of Tag 6 may itself be packed, so it may need to be unpacked to make this determination.

 ## Referencing Affix Items